quiltdata/t4/docs/Installation.md

 # Installation

-T4 has two components:
+Quilt has two user-facing components:

-* The T4 Python client package
+* A Python client
-* The T4 web catalog
+* A web catalog

-If you have an already-provisioned catalog, only the Python package is needed.

-## T4 client
+## Python client

 Python 3.6 is required.